Vec2GC -- A Graph Based Clustering Method for Text Representations: Vec2GC Algorithm

 \subsection{Graph Community Detection}

-We construct the graph with words or documents as nodes and edges between nodes with cosine similarity greater than $\theta$.
+The constructed graph consists of nodes representing documents and edges representing document pair with high cosine similarity.
+We apply a Graph Community detection algorithm to identify clusters in the graph.
+As mentioned in previous section, only document pairs with cosine similarity greater than $\theta$ are connected by an edge.
+The Graph Community detection algorithm would work to find nodes (i.e. documents) that are well connected with each other compared to other nodes.
+We apply the Graph Community Detection algorithm recursively to identify sub-communities of communities, till stopping criterion is satisfied.

-The Graph Community Detection algorithm consideres only local neighborhood in community detection.
-If we consider documents in a corpus, the cosine similarity is a strong indicator of similarity between two documents, when cosine similarity is high ($ >\theta$), it strongly indicates the two documents are semantically similar.
-However, when cosine similarity is low ($ < \theta$), it indicates a dis-similarity between the two documents.
-And the strength of dis-similarity is not indicated by the value of the cosine similarity.
-A cosine similarity of $0.2$ does not indicate a higher dis-similarity than cosine similarity of $0.4$.
-Thus we eliminate the notion of dis-similarity by only connecting nodes which have a high degree of similarity.
-Thus, all pairs nodes with cosine similarity below the given threshold are ignored.
+We apply a standard Graph Community Detection algorithm, \textbf{Parallel Louvian Method} \cite{blondel2008fast} to obtain a complete partition in determining the communities in the graph.
+We calculate the modularity index \cite{newman_modularity}, given by equation (\ref{eqn:modularity_index}), for each execution of the PLM algorithm. \\

-Though we discuss the idea of similarity and dis-similarity in the context of documents, the arguments extends equally well to terms represented by embeddings.
+\textbf{Modularity Index : } Modularity Index provides a quantitative measure for the quality of clusters generated by the Graph Community Detection algorithm.
+Consider a complete partition that breaks a graph into ${N_c}$ communities.
+To see if the local link density of the subgraphs defined by this partition differs from the expected density in a randomly wired network, we define the partition's modularity index equation (\ref{eqn:modularity_index}).

-We apply a standard Graph Community Detection algorithm, \textbf{Parallel Louvian Method} \cite{blondel2008fast} in determining the communities in the graph.
-We calculate the modularity index \cite{newman_modularity}, given by equation \ref{eqn:modularity_index}, for each execution of the PLM algorithm.
+where $L$ is the number of edges in the graph, $W_{E_{ab}}$ represents the $(a,b)^{th}$ entry of the adjacency matrix $W$, $k_a$ is the degree of node $a$, $c_a$ is the label of the community to which node $a$ belongs to.

 We execute the Graph Community Detection algorithm recursively.
 The pseudo code of the recursive algorithm in show in Algorithm \ref{alg:recur_gcd}